This Thanksgiving my husband and I will be hosting 7 guests in our tiny 350 square foot (33m2) apartment.

 Special Cooking Tools

 - Let the (completely thawed) turkey sit out at room temperature for 2 hours before cooking.
 Rinse and pat dry with paper towels.
 Place on a rack in the roasting pan.
-(Note: If turkey is not brined, rub bird inside and out with salt the night before cooking.)

 - Stuff the Turkey: Loosely fill main cavity with herb sprigs (6 rosemary, 6 thyme and 10 parsley), 1 apple (peeled, cored and quartered), 1/2 onion (quartered), and two roughly chopped celery stalks.
 Some of these can be placed in the neck cavity.
 Fold neck flap under, and secure with toothpicks.
 Loosely tie legs together with cooking twine to hold shape.
 Tuck wing tips under the bird.